btedev/iphone_barcamp/README.md

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## NOTE to developers
+You know the code you wrote a year ago that now befuddles and embarasses you?
+This is that code for me, except that most of it's now two years old.
+It's patched, glued, and duct taped just enough to work, mostly.

+I'd love for someone to give it some real love so please fork away.

+Barry Ezell, September 2011

 ## Description ##

 iPhone app designed to retrieve schedule information for BarCamp TampaBay 2010 and allow users to bookmark talks they wish to attend.